 Multi-touch scroll and zoom feel wonderful, almost Mac-like, and we never had an issue with mistaken or unwanted input.
 The tactile left and right buttons integrated into the touchpad lack travel, but it hardly matters because tap-to-click works so well.

-There’s also a 1080p glossy model available on some models.
+There’s also a glossy 1080p option available on some models.
 We didn’t test it this time around, but we have in the past.
 Its performance is like the QHD+ version, so it’s a good choice if you want an entry-level XPS 13, and intend to use it to watch movies or edit photos.

-Audio performance is a flaw.
-The speakers don’t sound terrible, but they can’t output enough volume to fill a room with sound.
-External speakers or headphones are a necessity.
+Audio performance is less than impressive.
+The speakers don’t sound terrible, but they can’t output enough volume to fill a room with sound, and at high volumes you lose a lot of detail.
+External speakers or headphones are a necessity for anything other than system notifications and YouTube videos.

 Go with PCIe

 PCIe SSDs have become the standard in high-end laptops, and it’s no different here.
-The newest XPS 13 models boasted sustained read speeds of 1,285 megabytes per second, and sustained writes of 573MB/s.
+The newest XPS 13 model featured sustained read speeds of 1,150 megabytes per second, and sustained writes of 569.7mb/s.
+That’s right around what we got out of the previous model.

-The XPS 13 is in league with the fastest, running neck-and-neck with Razer’s Blade Stealth and Apple’s MacBook.
-Competitors like the Toshiba Satellite Radius 12, which has a SATA hard drive, struggle to offer half the XPS 13’s read performance.
+That means the XPS 13 is still in league with the fastest laptop hard drives on the market, nipping at the heels of Razer’s Blade Stealth and Apple’s MacBook.
+Competitors like the Asus ZenBook Flip S, which we tested with a SATA hard drive, struggle to offer half the XPS 13’s read performance.
 Of course, you can order the lower-end XPS 13 with a SATA hard drive, but the move to a 256GB PCIe SSD is sure to make a difference.

 Let’s not play games